 Jules Verne books in ERB's Library

-Fiction & Fantasy" contains Verne's "Journey to the Center of the Earth," ERB's
+Fiction & Fantasy" contains Verne's "Journey to the Center of

-and "The War of the Worlds" by H.G.
+Princess of Mars," and "The War of the Worlds" by H.G.
 Wells.

 Princess of Mars" has some complimentary things to say about ERB: